Homemade Tiger Nut Milk (Horchata De Chufa)

 • Add the water and blend again till creamy and smooth.
 This usually takes between 2-3 minutes.

-When using a regular blender/food processor, after blending the nuts with the water, pour the liquid into a bowl through a nut milk bag.
+• After blending the nuts with the water, pour the liquid into a bowl through a nut milk bag.
 Squeeze the nut milk bag to get all the milky liquid out.
 Then pour into a bottle.
+You could also use a fine-mesh sieve and press out the leftover tiger nut pulp to drain any liquid.

 • Store in a glass bottle in the fridge for 3 days**.